otter-computer/GaymersBot/README.md

 - set18: Gives you the 18+ role, allows access to #over-18 and #over-18-text.
 - setregion: Set your region, get pretty color.
 - slap: Slap someone that deserves it.
+- smooch: Give someone a smooch :kiss:
 - spray: Spray someone thirsty...
 - unset18: Removes the 18+ role.
 - unsetregion: Remove your region, remain mysterious.

+### Admin Commands
+- member: Give a user the 'Member' role.
+- quote: Display the content of a message in a quoted embed.
+- under18: Give a user the 'Under 18' role.

 ### Events
 - memberBanned: Logs a member being banned in #user-logs.